 Dispute Errors on your Credit Report

 Although the credit bureaus have similar listings, the information that appears on one report may differ from another.
 Be sure to obtain copies of all three reports and review them carefully.
 If you find an error on your credit report, be sure to send a written dispute to those credit bureaus.
 You may also want to dispute the error with the creditor.
 Be sure to include any documents and relevant information that supports your claim.

 Keep Your Credit Utilization Low

 Your credit utilization also plays an important role in your overall credit health.
 If you regularly use more than 30% of your available credit, this may have a negative impact on your score.
 For example, if you have a credit card with a $1000 credit limit, you should avoid spending more than $300.
-This shows that you’re only using a small amount of the credit that’s being loaned to you, but that you are using the credit responsibly and paying the amount borrowed.
+This shows that you’re not only using a small amount of the credit that’s being loaned to you, but that you are using the credit responsibly and paying the amount borrowed.

 Flitter Milz is a consumer protection law firm that represents victims with problems involving credit reporting issues, debt collection harassment and vehicle repossessions.
 Contact Us for a free consultation to discuss your consumer credit issues.
 If your rights have been violated, our firm will sue the credit bureau, debt collector or lender at no cost to you.